On the Uniqueness of Kantorovich Potentials: Uniqueness

 \begin{lemma}{}{degeneracy} If all nonempty proper $I' \subset I$ and $J' \subset J$ satisfy $\sum_{i\in I'}\mu(\X_i) \neq \sum_{j\in J'}\nu(\Y_j)$, then no transport plan $\pi\in\couple(\mu, \nu)$ is degenerate. \end{lemma}

-Under suitable conditions, non-degenerate optimal transport plans make it possible to uniquely link together Kantorovich potentials of the $X_i$-restricted transport problems (recall this notion from \cref{sec:potentials}) to assert uniqueness of Kantorovich potentials on the full support.
-For the following result, note that $\mu(\X_i) > 0$ for all $i\in I$ if $I$ is finite, since each $\X_i\subset\supp\,\mu$ is open in this case.
+Under suitable conditions, non-degenerate optimal transport plans make it possible to uniquely link together Kantorovich potentials of the $X_i$-restricted transport problems (recall \cref{def:restricted}) to assert uniqueness of Kantorovich potentials on the full support.
+For the following result, note that $\mu(\X_i) > 0$ for all $i\in I$ if $I$ is finite, since each $\X_i\subset\supp\,\mu$ is relatively open in this case.